-Choosing the right outdoor heater can be a difficult task, especially with so many heaters available.
-We’ve put this handy guide to outdoor heating together to help you chose the right heater for you and answer the most commonly asked questions.
+Choosing the right outdoor heater can be a difficult task, especially with so many patio heaters available.
+We’ve put this handy guide to outdoor heating together to help you choose the right infrared patio heater for you and answer the most commonly asked questions.

 Types of outdoor heaters